Cosmic Scale splash

 The Dyson swarm is just the beginning.

 Build to Tier 6 and the Dyson Frame Constructor unlocks.
-Manufacture orbital sails, charged energy cells, and dyson lenses; coordinate launches through the Orbital Launcher; assemble the swarm in five stages of 5,000 MW each.
-Complete the sphere, achieve Kardashev Type-1, and the Stellar tier opens — Pocket Black Hole Container, Star Lifter, Planet Power Stabilizer, the lot.
+Manufacture orbital sails, charged energy cells, and dyson lenses; coordinate launches through the Orbital Launcher; assemble the swarm in five stages.
+Sustain it at 10 petawatts — the real Sagan boundary for a Kardashev Type-1 civilization — and the run is won.
+The Stellar tier opens (Pocket Black Hole Container, Star Lifter, Planet Power Stabilizer, the lot), and you can keep playing as long as you like.

 • Pocket Black Hole Container · 10,000 MW from a stabilized singularity